-Nikki Sylianteng is an interaction designer who works on small things that solve big problems.
+Nikki Sylianteng is an interaction designer who works on small things that get to the heart of big problems.
 She’s best known for To Park or Not to Park?, a guerrilla parking sign redesign project that’s currently saving drivers from parking tickets in Los Angeles, Brisbane, and New Haven.
 Her work has been featured in The Atlantic, BBC, NPR, Fast Company, Wired and heatedly discussed on Reddit and Hacker News threads.

 Here are other things she’s made:

 • City Objects – a catalog of thoughtful design details from cities around the world

 • A Mini Multiverse – a thought about our personal worlds